Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Introduction

 \subsection{Strategy of the proofs}

-In Section \ref{section:meancurv}, we prove Theorem \ref{theo:meancurv} by first finding the derivative of $\kappa(g)$ along an arbitrary area-preserving conformal perturbation (Proposition \ref{meancurv-conf}).
+In Section \ref{section:meancurv}, we prove Theorem \ref{theo:meancurv} by first finding the derivative of $\kappa(g)$ along an arbitrary conformal perturbation (Proposition \ref{meancurv-conf}).
 We then deduce positivity of this derivative along the Ricci flow using a Jensen-type inequality (Lemma \ref{lemma: integral inequality}).

-The key ingredient in the proof of Theorem \ref{theo:Liou} is a new formula for the derivative of the Liouville entropy along an arbitrary area-preserving conformal perturbation of a negatively curved metric on a surface.
-As in the proof of Theorem \ref{theo:meancurv}, we then deduce Theorem \ref{theo:Liou} from this formula using Lemma \ref{lemma: integral inequality}.
+In Section~\ref{sec:Liou}, we prove Theorem \ref{theo:Liou}.
+The key ingredient is a new formula for the derivative of the Liouville entropy along an arbitrary area-preserving conformal perturbation of a negatively curved metric on a surface.
+The formula involves integrals of functions over forward infinite orbits of the geodesic flow, which we call \emph{half-orbit integrals}; see \eqref{eq:defIf} for the precise definition.